top of page

 Is the impact the same for all typologies?

-The effects on both grandchild and grandparent however, regardless of typology, are known to have significant and long-term psychological health and wellbeing impacts for both parties from the loss and grief that follows the forced cessation of their relationship.
+The effects on both grandchild and grandparent however, regardless of typology, are known to have significant and long-term psychological health and wellbeing impacts for both parties from the ambiguous or uncertain loss and grief that follows the forced cessation of their relationship.

 Unsupported loss and grief in childhood is known to lead to long-term mental and physical health problems including depression, anxiety, relationship difficulties, substance abuse, criminal justice encounters, and problems securing qualifications and financial stability: